 In college for art history I got my first computer.
 I started spending my nights playing with Photoshop and building Java applets.
 I was quickly hooked.

-Starting in tech support, I moved into their web department designing and developing sites for clients including Cinergy (Duke Energy).
+Starting in tech support trenches as the "Mac guy", I moved into their web department designing and developing sites for clients including Cinergy (Duke Energy).
 These projects and freelance work exposed me to HTML, Perl, and the fundamentals of web design.
+My first freelance project was building a website for a friend's father's industrial equipment company in 1996.

 As the agency grew from 12 to 60 employees, we worked for high profile clients like Autodesk, Sun, HP, John Muir Health, and UC Berkeley.
 I worked for the author of the first book on PHP to develop an early PHP framework and many other technologies.